sparklingpandas/sparklingpandas/README.md

 =========

-The primary requirement of SparklingPandas is that you have a recent (v1.3 currently) version of Spark installed - <http://spark.apache.org>
+The primary requirement of SparklingPandas is that you have a recent (v1.3 currently) version of Spark installed - <http://spark.apache.org> and Python 2.7.

 Using
 =========